MihaV7/MihaV7/README.md

 - 🌱 I’m currently learning Angular, DevOps, and SAP Commerce Cloud.
 - 👯 I’m looking to collaborate on web development and DevOps projects.
 - 🤔 I’m looking for help with mastering advanced Angular features and DevOps tools.
-- 📫 How to reach me: [miha.valtl@gmail.com](mailto:miha.valtl@gmail.com)
-- ⚡ Fun fact: I love exploring new web technologies and integrating them into my projects.
+- ⚡ Fun fact: When I'm not coding, I enjoy hitting the gym, gaming, and binge-watching TV series.

 ## 🛠️ Technologies & Tools